Reinforcement Learning With LLMs Interaction For Distributed Diffusion Model Services: Reinforcement Learning With LLMs Feedback

 \subsubsection{Big Five Personality Traits}

-Incorporating generative agents into the DRL training process allows for the meaningful integration of human subjective factors, specifically aesthetic preferences, a critical component affecting QoE in image-related AIGC services.
-Research has shown that aesthetic preferences can be influenced by an individual's personality traits~\cite{li2020personality,cristani2013unveiling,saucier1998beyond}.
-The Big Five personality traits~\cite{saucier1998beyond}, also known as the Five-Factor Model (FFM), is a widely accepted framework for understanding individual differences in personality\footnote{One example of open source Big Five personality traits tests: \url{https://bigfive-test.com}.}.
-The Big Five model consists of five broad dimensions of personality traits including \begin{itemize} \item {\textit{Openness:}} A trait characterized by a deep affinity for imagination, novel experiences, and a broad spectrum of interests. \item {\textit{Conscientiousness:}} Denotes meticulousness and structure, often manifesting in methodical, goal-oriented behaviors. \item {\textit{Extraversion:}} Embodies individuals who thrive in social interactions, drawing energy from a company of others. \item {\textit{Agreeableness:}} Reflects proclivities towards trustworthiness, altruism, and prosocial behaviors. \item {\textit{Neuroticism:}} Typified by emotional fluctuations and heightened sensitivity to environmental stressors and adversities. \end{itemize} Each of these traits represents a continuous spectrum of personality characteristics.
-Considering that recent study has demonstrated that LLMs can effectively simulate the Big Five personality traits and achieve an $82.8\%$ alignment with human perceptions of these characteristics~\cite{wang2023does}, we use the Big Five personality model as the basis for enabling LLM-empowered generative agents to mimic AIGC service users' personalities~\cite{liu2023pre}.
+{Incorporating GAs into the DRL training process enables the integration of human subjective factors, particularly aesthetic preferences, which are critical to QoE in image-related AIGC services.
+Prior studies indicate that aesthetic preferences are influenced by individual personality traits~\cite{li2020personality,cristani2013unveiling,saucier1998beyond}.
+The Big Five personality traits~\cite{saucier1998beyond}, also known as the five-factor model, provide a widely accepted framework for characterizing personality differences}\footnote{One example of open source Big Five personality traits tests: \url{https://bigfive-test.com}.}.
+The Big Five model consists of five broad dimensions of personality traits including \begin{itemize} \item {\textit{Openness:}} A trait characterized by a deep affinity for imagination, novel experiences, and a broad spectrum of interests. \item {\textit{Conscientiousness:}} Denotes meticulousness and structure, often manifesting in methodical, goal-oriented behaviors. \item {\textit{Extraversion:}} Embodies individuals who thrive in social interactions, drawing energy from a company of others. \item {\textit{Agreeableness:}} Reflects proclivities towards trustworthiness, altruism, and prosocial behaviors. \item {\textit{Neuroticism:}} Typified by emotional fluctuations and heightened sensitivity to environmental stressors and adversities. \end{itemize} {Each of these traits represents a continuous spectrum of personality characteristics.
+Considering that recent studies have shown LLMs can effectively simulate the Big Five personality traits with an $82.8\%$ alignment to human perception~\cite{wang2023does}, we adopt this model to guide LLM-empowered GAs in mimicking AIGC service users' personalities~\cite{liu2023pre}.
+However, while personality traits provide a structured foundation for modeling user preferences, actual behavior may still vary in real-world contexts.
+We do not explicitly model such dynamics in this paper, but this represents a valuable direction for future refinement.}